mve/PptxGenJS/README.md

 ---

+# Making a new release

+npm publish --access public

 # Issues / Suggestions

 Please file issues or suggestions on the [issues page on github](https://github.com/gitbrent/PptxGenJS/issues/new), or even better, [submit a pull request](https://github.com/gitbrent/PptxGenJS/pulls).
 Feedback is always welcome!